sumannewton/dropwizard-dynamic-role-filter/README.md

 # dynamic-role-filter

 ## Description
-A DynamicFeature and filter to allow the @RolesAllowed annotation to accept substitutions (similar to how you can get path params from the @Path annotation).
+A DynamicFeature and filter to allow the @RolesAllowed annotation to accept substitutions from PathParam, QueryParam and HeaderParam (similar to how you can get path params from the @Path annotation).

 ## Dependency Information
 ```